 Development is focused on transforming customer demands and the company's innovations into commercial products.
 This takes place by creating new products, and by further developing and maintaining existing products.
-Development activities are based on an agile method using modern tools in close collaboration with cancer centers all around the world.
-In 2019, RayStation 9 and RayCare 3 were developed and released for clinical use.
+Development activities are based on an agile method using modern tools in close collaboration with leading cancer centers and industrial partners all around the world.